 Cow's cheese • Semi soft • French

 A pinky orange washed rind with an ivory centre, bisected by a horizontal layer of ash.
-Rich and creamy in the mouth with a subtle bitter aftertaste.
+Rich and creamy in the mouth with a subtle and pleasant bitter finish.

 Franche-Comté, Morbier, France